Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/HLP.md

 - `return` - the option value

 ## Hlp_WriteOptionInt
-Writes an integer value to spicified `.ini` file, section and entry.
+Writes an integer value to specified `.ini` file, section and entry.

 `optName` values
 - `Gothic`